lorossi/MK8D-analysis/README.md

 ## Alternative, better, solutions - other algorithms

-Finding the correct weights is however a bit tricky: it's hard to find the "best" build according to parameters that are not well defined.
+Finding the correct weights, as stated before, is a bit tricky: in fact, it's hard to find the "best" build according to parameters that are not well defined.
 This is why other algorithms *(such as the skyline algorithm)* have been created.

 I decided to implement $3$ of them: